-Geologist Emily Chin joined Scripps Oceanography in August 2016.
+Geologist Emily Chin joined Scripps Institution of Oceanography at the University of California San Diego in August 2016.
 She earned her PhD from Rice University in 2013, then was a postdoctoral researcher at Brown University from 2014 to 2016.

 explorations now: What do you do for a living?

 Emily Chin: I'm a geologist and my specialties are igneous petrology [study of rocks that form from magma such as basalts] and metamorphic petrology [study of rocks whose mineralogy and texture has changed due to change in pressure and temperature such as marble].
 Petrology is the study of rocks and I study the lithosphere, which is what we're standing on right now, the rigid outer shell of our planet.
 I'm broadly interested in the origin and evolution of our tectonic plates, various processes that form magma, and volcanism.
 A lot of my research is in California, which is a very active geologic region where we have a lot of earthquakes and magmatism, so it's a great place to do petrology.

 Just in the past few weeks I've been out in the Sierra Nevada mountains using rheology [the study of the deformation and flow of matter] to understand mountain-building.
 The Sierra Nevada mountains are one of the world-class mountain ranges built 100 million years ago.
 It’s a great place to understand plate tectonic processes and how mountains are formed and how granite forms.
 It’s kind of an interesting thing to think about because when you look at all the planets in our solar system, Earth is the only planet that has granitic continental crust.
 When you look at the Sierra Nevada mountains, that’s all granite.
 And that's really an interesting sort of big scientific question of why and how.

 en: What got you into the field?